-Senate approval extends federal highway fund amid debate over infrastructure package
+Biden signs measure to extend federal highway fund amid debate over infrastructure package

 While an extension resolves immediate issues, supporters of the $1 trillion infrastructure bill are leery of the prospect that Congress will opt to repeatedly pass short extensions – an approach lawmakers have taken in the past.

+The immediate impacts were limited, but the lapse is “unacceptable,” said Jim Tymon, executive director of the American Association of State Highway and Transportation Officials.
+The group urged Congress to pass a long-term surface transportation bill.

+“While AASHTO appreciates addressing the lapse in federal highway, transit and highway safety programs caused by the failure to pass the bipartisan Infrastructure Investment and Jobs Act, short-term extensions are not a suitable way to govern,” Tymon said in a statement Saturday.
+“This particular extension doesn’t include any new funding for state departments of transportation until October 15, leaving them without support from their federal partners for weeks while they continue the work of moving people and goods through our communities.”

-Neil Bradley, an executive vice president at the U.S. Chamber of Commerce, said officials already are beginning to develop plans for the coming construction season and need certainty that federal money will be available.
+Neil Bradley, an executive vice president at the U.S. Chamber of Commerce, said officials are already beginning to develop plans for the coming construction season and need certainty that federal money will be available.

 “It is not cost-free to simply kick the can down the road,” Bradley told reporters this week.